 Mr B's complaint was considered by one of our adjudicators.
-They thought that the benefits of the panels were mis-represented to Mr B, and that fair redress would be for the loan to be restructured to make the panels cost no more than the benefit they would provide over the term of the loan.
+They thought that the benefits of the panels were mis-represented to Mr B, and that fair redress would be for the loan to be restructured to make the panels cost no more than the benefit they would provide over a tenyear period.
 This restructure should be based on evidence of the actual performance of the panels, and a number of assumptions on future performance.
-Shawbrook didn't respond so the case was passed to an ombudsman.